roselaallmeta/RabbitMQ_FileScanner/README.md

 ## Overview

 This project implements a robust file system scanner that integrates with RabbitMQ for asynchronous message processing.
-Built with Python and the Pika library, it provides a scalable solution for processing large directory structures and distributing file metadata through message queues.
+Built with Python and the Pika library, it provides a scalable and simple solution for processing large directory structures and distributing file metadata through message queues.

 ### Key Features